ZhaiDavid/CFM-RoboAdvising-Challenge/README.md

 - Construct a concentrated portfolio aimed at beating the market benchmark

 ## Methodology
-- Pulled historical stock price data using Yahoo Finance
+- Pulled historical stock price data from Yahoo Finance
-- Evaluated stocks using multiple technical indicators (e.g., momentum and trend signals)
+- Evaluated stocks using multiple technical indicators (e.g., momentum, moving averages, and volatility)
 - Standardized indicator scores using z-scores and exponential scaling
-- Ranked stocks and selected the top 15 for portfolio inclusion
+- Ranked stocks and selected the top 15 for the portfolio
-- Generated random portfolio weight allocations and simulated portfolio performance
+- Generated random weights for technical indicators and simulated portfolio performance
-- Selected the portfolio weights that maximized the Sharpe ratio across simulations
+- Selected indicator weights that maximized the portfolio Sharpe ratio

 ## Technologies Used
 - Python